imbeimainz/EMMA_Supplement/README.md

+# EMMA Supplementary

+This repository demonstrates how `EMMA` supports reproducibility by capturing provenance metadata during Functional Enrichment Analysis (FEA) and provides a Docker container for recreating the recorded analysis environment.

+The analysis in `EMMA_supplement.qmd` was first run locally to generate the results and the lockfile, and is then reproduced in a clean Docker container.

-# Running the FEA analysis with `EMMA` in Docker
+## Reproducing the FEA analysis with `EMMA` in Docker

-1- clone the EMMA_Supplement repository locally
+1- Clone the `EMMA_Supplement` repository locally

-2- Run the following command in the terminal inside the EMMA_Supplement directory.
+2- Run the following command in the terminal inside the `EMMA_Supplement` directory.
 This command will build a Docker container image:

 ```